Student Experience

 • Model U.N.
 Club

-The Model United Nations Club meets weekly to prepare its members to participate in the annual Johns Hopkins University Model United Nations Conference and the American University United Nations Conference.
+The Model United Nations Club meets weekly to prepare its members to participate in the annual American University United Nations Conference in Washington, D.C.
 Participants work with other students from all over the country to discuss and problem-solve current global issues.
-Students are tasked with representing various countries in plenary sessions of the UN’s General Assembly or Economic and Social Committees.
-In the past the Loyola Delegation has represented Ethiopia, Tanzanzia, Nigeria, Nicaragua, The Democratic Republic of Korea, and the Republic of Côte d'Ivoire.
-Loyola students represent a country in various UN committees.
+Students are tasked with representing various countries in committee sessions of the UN’s General Assembly or specialized committees.
+In the past the Loyola Delegation has represented Ethiopia, United States, Nicaragua, The Democratic Republic of Korea.
+This 2024 American Model UN Conference will focus on Latin America.
+All the committees will be functioning in a coordinated world with issues related to different Latin American countries.
 During club meetings, students research how to best represent their country and with whom they can strategically ally at the conference.
 This club is open to upper school students.

-Interested students should contact Ms. Gentry or Mr. Manelski.
+Interested students may contact Ms. Gentry or Mr. Manelski.

 Interested students should contact Mr. Keeney or Mr. Glorioso.